 Though a VIN decoding solution can provide all the vehicle details you need to know at the time of production, any post production vehicle history details call for a separate service, such as a VIN check or Vehicle History Report.

-VIN check tools vary quite a bit in the level of vehicle history they provide.
-And though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.
+The level of vehicle information provided by a VIN check tool varies quite a bit.
+Though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.

-Some of the more advanced VIN check tools, like vinfreecheck.com, will include a few additional vehicle history details, such as the number of owners and/or records of flood damage.
+Some of the more advanced VIN check tools, like vinfreecheck.com and vehiclehistory.com, will include some additional vehicle specifications and vehicle history information for free.

-For consumers and businesses looking to obtain more detailed data on the history of a pre-owned vehicle, websites such as CARFAX, AutoCheck, and instaVIN all offer a great vehicle history reporting service.
+For consumers or businesses looking to obtain more detailed data on the history of a pre-owned vehicle, websites such as CARFAX, AutoCheck, and instaVIN all offer a great vehicle history reporting service.